Unity Test Framework Tutorial (Unity 2022.3)

 The Unity Test Framework (UTF) is a package maintained by Unity.
 It is available via the package manager.

 To Install the package, go to Window > Package Manager.
-Search Test Framework via the search bar, and install the latest version (1.1.22 when writing this tutorial).
+Search Test Framework via the search bar, and install the release version (1.1.33 when writing this tutorial).

 Setting up the Test Assembly